akash-network/console/apps/indexer/UPGRADE.md

 # Upgrade instructions

-Some indexer updates changes the database schemas and an upgrade script must be run on the database to migrate the data before or after updating the indexer.
+Some indexer updates change the database schemas and an upgrade script must be run on the database to migrate the data before or after updating the indexer.
 Here is a list of those migrations.
 If a version is not listed here it means the indexer can be updated without any manual migration.

 **It is recommended to stop the indexer before running any migration script.**